Family Treatment Court phases

 Phase 4 Tasks

-Recovery Support: Continue to meet regularly with your Recovery Coach and begin meeting regularly with your Sponsor.
-Continue to play an active role in your self-help group.
+• Recovery Support: Continue to meet regularly with your Recovery Coach and begin meeting regularly with your sponsor or mentor.
+Continue to play an active role in your community groups.
 Become involved with community recovery resources.
-Many self-help groups have step programs to help people in recovery.
-If the self-help group you’ve chosen has a step program, in this Phase you will focus on your step work with help from your Recovery Coach or Sponsor.

-Meaningful Daily Activities: Finding meaningful activities such as work, school, volunteering, or creative activities will help you build a healthy routine.
-Your Therapist, Recovery Coach, Sponsor/Mentor, and friends in recovery can help you find activities that you like and will feel good about incorporating into your life.
+• Meaningful Daily Activities: Finding meaningful activities such as work, school, volunteering, or creative activities will help you build a healthy routine.
+Your treatment provider, Recovery Coach, sponsor, mentor, and friends in recovery can help you find activities that you like and will feel good about incorporating into your life.

-Be a Model for Other Family Treatment Court Participants: Model honesty, participation, and engagement for new Family Treatment Court participants.
+• Be a Role Model: Model honesty, participation, and engagement for new Family Treatment Court participants.
 New participants look to you for leadership.

 Phase 4 Personal Statement

 As part of moving to the next Phase, you will present a personal statement in court.
 There are many ways this can be done.
-Your Recovery Coach will help you do this in a way that works for you.
+The FTC team will help you do this in a way that works for you.

-The goal of the Phase 4 essay is to help you think about your new recovery community, relationships and healthy living routines and how they support your parenting in recovery.
+The goal of the Phase 4 personal statement is to help you think about your new recovery community, relationships, and healthy living routines and how they support your parenting in recovery.
 The Judge will give you the specific question when the team recommends that you are ready to move to the next phase.

 Phase 5 overview